Palanok Castle

-The Palanok Castle or Mukachevo Castle (Замок "Паланок"; Munkács vára or Munkácsi vár; Plankenburg) is a historic castle in the city of Mukacheve in the western Ukrainian oblast (province) of Zakarpattia.
+The Palanok Castle or Mukachevo Castle (Замок "Паланок"; Munkács vára or Munkácsi vár; Plankenburg) is a historic castle in the city of Mukachevo in the western Ukrainian oblast (province) of Zakarpattia.
 The Palanok Castle is delicately preserved, and is located on a 68 m former volcanic hill.
 The castle complex consists of three parts: the high, middle, and low castle.

 History

 From its foundation until 1541

 There is no accurate data on the circumstances of the construction of the castle.
 Archaeological research shows that the area was already inhabited in the Neolithic era, and that in the Bronze and Iron Ages there was a fortress on the site of today's castle.
 At the time of the conquest, a fortress built likely from wood piles and/or stilts, stood at the top of today's castle hill.